Here you'll find answers to some of the most common questions about the Structural Awards.

 What is the judging process?

-The Structural Awards have a two-stage judging process:
+The Structural Awards have a rigorous three-stage judging process:

-1. The judging panel independently review all entries and award points based on the judging criteria and relevance to category descriptions to decide the shortlist.
+1. The judging panel independently review entries to identify projects they believe demonstrate excellence, meet the judging criteria and warrant a place on the shortlist.

-2. The panel meet to decide the winning projects
+2. The panel meet to deliberate and agree the shortlist.

 The judging criteria is designed to ensure that the Structural Awards recognise and celebrate the immense skill structural engineers demonstrate across a vast range of structures.

-All entries will be judged in response to four key attributes that exemplify structural engineering achievement:
+All entries for this year’s Awards have been judged in response to four key attributes that exemplify structural engineering achievement:

-Your entry may consider collaborative design and procurement, adding value for the client and stakeholders and/or impact on communities through local upskilling or creative problem-solving.
-How does this project benefit its end users and society more widely?
+• Entries may consider collaborative design and procurement, adding value for the client and stakeholders and/or impact on communities through local upskilling or creative problem-solving.
+The judges will be assessing how the project benefits its end users and society more widely.

-Your entry may consider technical achievement and innovation, influencing briefs to achieve desired outcomes, and/or the appreciation of craft and artistry in the final product.
-You could give examples of originality and the application of new and improved technologies and processes in the structural design, particularly where these have led to greater efficiency and economy in the solution.
+• Entries may consider technical achievement and innovation, influencing briefs to achieve desired outcomes, and/or the appreciation of craft and artistry in the final product.
+Entrants may give examples of originality and the application of new and improved technologies and processes in the structural design, particularly where these have led to greater efficiency and economy in the solution.

-Your entry answer may consider how the project/project team has inspired others, raised standards of design and execution, and/or enhanced the reputation of the profession.
-If you’ve used novel materials or technologies, then how will the wider profession benefit from this?
-Have you disseminated your design to others, shared knowledge outside the immediate project team or used this design educationally within or outside of your organisation?
+• Entries may detail how the project/project team has inspired others, raised standards of design and execution, and/or enhanced the reputation of the profession.
+If entrants used novel materials or technologies, for example, then judges might consider how will the wider profession benefit from this.
+Judges will also consider if entrants have disseminated their design to others, shared knowledge outside the immediate project team or used this design educationally within or outside of their organisation.

 The only requirement is that your project celebrates the incredible skill of structural engineers in relation to at least one of the four key attributes of Planet, People, Process and Profession.
 The panel will score all entries in relation to these criteria and the highest scoring projects will form the shortlist.